SAP-samples/teched2023-IN268/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/Insom_200_OK.png)

 ## Summary - Congratulations You have successfully tested your scenario now.
-Exercise 3 is an optional exercise, if time permits you can continue with it.

 Continue to - [Exercise 3 - Migrate and Test SOAP to REST Scenario](../ex2/README.md)